Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Results

-We utilized a fully-connected black-box DNN as the basis for DIL, with the hyperparameters determined through preliminary tests on the data.
-The network was structured with three fully-connected layers: the first two layers held 128 nodes each, while the final layer contained three nodes, implementing softmax activation functions to represent the action space.
-The PyTorch library was employed for neural network computations, and the ADAM algorithm was utilized for the optimization process.
-The learning rate and state-action batch size were set to $\alpha=1e-4$ and 256, respectively.
+We implemented a fully connected deep neural network (DNN) as the baseline for DNNIL.
+The network architecture consisted of three layers: the first two layers contained 128 nodes each, while the final layer had three output nodes representing the action space.
+A softmax activation function was applied in the output layer.
+The network was implemented using the PyTorch library, and the ADAM optimization algorithm was used with a learning rate of $\alpha = 1\text{e}^{-4}$ and a batch size of 256.

-To provide enough data for the network, we gathered over 160,000 state-action pairs from the highD dataset by tracking all vehicles from the initial frames to the final ones.
-Each state included 8 normalized relative positions of the TVs around the AV, in addition to the AV's velocity divided by a predefined maximum velocity.
-Within each frame, we detected lane-change actions of different vehicles using their initial and final lane positions.
-After action detection in a given state, we assigned a binary list, consisting of 0s and 1s, as a representative for the action.
-Finally, the network was trained on these state-action pairs, with the loss function converging to its minimal point.
-It is important to note that we solely considered imitating the lane-change actions, thus avoiding the imitation of the velocity of each vehicle.
-Instead, we employed rule-based methods to control the AV's velocity in the DIL framework.